 Date(s) of Event Event Type FEMA and/or USDA Declaration Number (if applicable) Warren County included in Declaration?
 Description September 3-5, 2018 Heat N/A N/A A late-season heat wave impacted eastern New York during the first week of September.
 A persistent warm and moist airmass characterized by daytime highs in the 90s and dewpoints in the 70s resulted in heat index values reaching 95-105 degrees during the afternoon hours.
 Daily record high temperatures were set or tied at Albany on the 5th and 6th, and a daily record high minimum temperature was set on the 3rd.
 This heat wave coincided with the first week of school for many, and the heat prompted some schools to dismiss classes early and postpone or cancel sports practices.
 November 22, 2018 Cold/Wind Chill N/A N/A A frigid airmass arrived in the wake of an Arctic cold front on the 22nd, resulting in one of the coldest Thanksgivings on record for eastern New York.
 Wind chill values fell to -15 to -20 degrees Fahrenheit during the morning of the 22nd, while high temperatures only reached the single digits and teens.
 January 20- 22, 2019 Extreme Cold/Wind Chill N/A N/A The largest snowstorm to date in the 2018-19 winter occurred on January 19th and 20th across eastern New York.
 Low pressure formed over the lower Mississippi Valley and lifted northeast across the Tennessee Valley during the night of the 19th before moving along the Mason-Dixon line on the 20th.
 Snowfall totals were heaviest from the central Mohawk Valley into the southern Adirondacks and Lake George-Saratoga region where 1.5 to 2 foot totals were common.
 Three to six inches of snow and sleet along with some ice occurred over the Mid- Hudson Valley, while the remainder of the region saw between 6 and 18 inches.
 The snowfall resulted in the cancellation of many weekend activities along with all flights from Albany International Airport scheduled to leave the morning and afternoon of the 20th.
 The governor of New York banned buses and tractor trailers from nearly the entire New York State Thruway and most interstate highways during the storm.
 States of emergency were declared for Albany and Saratoga Counties.
 Also, around 200 customers lost power due to the freezing rain in Ulster and Dutchess Counties.
-Frigid temperatures followed the snow for Monday and Tuesday, January 21st-22nd, with wind chills falling to -20 to -40F across most of the region.
-The cold weather prompted the closing of schools and the opening of warming shelters across the region.
 January 30- 31, 2019 Cold/Wind Chill N/A N/A An arctic cold front tracked through eastern New York during the afternoon of the 30th, accompanied by a heavy snow squall.
 Frigid air poured in behind this front along with strong westerly winds.
 Wind chills the morning of the 31st fell to 15 to 35 degrees below zero.
-The wind chills prompted many schools to close or delay opening, and there were several reports of water main breaks due to the cold.
-In addition to the frigid
+The wind chills prompted many schools to close or delay opening, and there were several reports of water main breaks due to the cold.][In addition to the frigid